 Another hidden gem in the Singapore Airlines route map has always been Houston to Manchester.
 A great way to get to Europe…again we’ll see how this evolves post Covid, but assuming they reinstate this route, you could fly it for just 72k miles.
 A great hop across the pond

-ANA is a great transfer partner of Amex when you don’t mind paying some crazy taxes and fees to save points.
-While there are quite a few honorable mention redemptions, I’d like to focus on two in particular.
+ANA is a great transfer partner of Amex when you use them on flights to Japan, a few select airlines, or you don’t mind paying some crazy taxes and fees to save points.
+Let’s crack open this cool transfer partner.

 Example: Roundtrip US to Europe in business class for just 88k miles.